erfianugrah/image-resizer/README.md

 https://example.com/image.jpg?width=auto
 ```

-This uses a sophisticated priority system to determine the optimal image width:
+When `width=auto` is explicitly requested, we pass it directly to Cloudflare's native resizing service, which uses client hints and other factors to optimize the image size.

+For implicit responsive sizing (when no width is specified), we use a sophisticated priority system:

-1. **Client hints**: For browsers that support client hints, we pass `width=auto` directly to Cloudflare's Image Resizing
+1. **Client hints**: For browsers that support client hints, we pass `width=auto` to Cloudflare
 2. **CF-Device-Type**: For browsers without client hints but with Cloudflare's device detection:
    - Mobile: 480px (480p)
    - Tablet: 720px (720p)